Javascript Canvas for Gravitational Orbit Simulation

 Parameters for the javascript are:

-- The value is how big a step to take each refresh.
-There are 20
+- The value is how big a step to take each time the display is refreshed.
+There are at most 20 refreshes per second with sleep:50.
+Bigger values mean faster orbits and bigger errors.

 - The color of the background.